-For the Americans, the time of Great Depression is unforgettable.
+For the Americans, the time of the Great Depression is unforgettable.
 It was the nation’s most serious economic tragedy during the time of modern history.
-The biggest misfortune was the fact that the nation’s working class had the full burden of it squarely on their shoulders due to which they wrestled badly for their survival during this most difficult period.
+The biggest misfortune was the fact that the nation’s working-class had the full burden of it squarely on their shoulders due to which they wrestled badly for their survival during this most difficult period.
 The following great depression foods helped them survive when nothing else was available.

 Indeed but sadly, many could not survive while all suffered.
 Each American life was shaken up completely by this tragedy in different ways.
 The Great Depression forced the affluent empire to bend on its knees.
 Not only money and industries but also the food resources waned almost overnight.
 This marked the worst time for all Americans.

 In reality, the likelihood of such a tragedy shaking the country again is certainly not as low as you may forecast or envision.
 Certainly, there are new poises and checks acting as safety measures to prevent the nation’s stock market from crashing quickly.
 However, no one can deny the fact that the economy was badly shaken in 2008 and was sinking again through what was termed as the Great Recession.

 The next economic decline can either match or surpass that of The Great Depression.
 It is a fact that history usually repeats itself.
 This is where the famous quote of Edmond Burke should be recalled, which says that those who are unfamiliar with the history are destined to repeat it.

 So, How Do We Prepare for Survival if Such Period Turns Up in Future?

 It is actually simple!
 All you need to do is learn from the survivalists or survival techniques of the past to become a smart prepper.
 The most reliable way to keep the past suffering at bay is to learn from the experiences and mistakes of our ancestors and hone them to prepare ourselves for a more challenging time, which is yet to come.